-Post-contractual non-compete covenants are agreed with the members of the Management Board providing for compensation payable by the Company for the duration of the postcontractual non-compete covenant of up to two years.
+Post-contractual non-compete covenants are agreed with the members of the Management Board providing for compensation payable by the Company for the duration of the post-contractual non-compete covenant of up to two years.
 For the duration of the non-compete covenant, the Management Board member concerned receives monthly compensation, commencing the month following termination of contract, amounting to 50% of one-twelfth of the then applicable total direct remuneration (fixed salary and target bonus).
 In accordance with Section 74c of the German Commercial Code (HGB), any other earnings and any earnings willfully failed are deducted.
 The compensation is offset against any severance payment.
-In the event of termination for a good cause, the party having the right to terminate can cancel the post-contractual non-compete covenant within one month of termination.
+In the event of termination for cause, the party having the right to terminate can cancel the post-contractual non-compete covenant within one month of termination.
 Furthermore, the Company may waive the non-compete covenant at any time at six months' notice, with the entitlement to compensation ending at the end of the notice period.

 In the event that a member of the Management Board becomes permanently incapacitated for work during the term of the Management Board member's contract, the contract terminates at the end of the sixth month following determination of the permanent incapacity for work, unless the regular contract term under the contract ends earlier.
 Permanent incapacity to work is defined as when a member of the Management Board is likely to be permanently unable to perform their assigned duties without limitation.

-In case of the death of a member of the Management Board during the contract term, the widowed spouse and dependent children under the age of 25 living in the same household as the Management Board member are entitled as joint and several creditors to continued payment of the agreed Management Board remuneration for the month of the death and the following six months.
+In case of the death of a member of the Management Board during the contract term, the widowed spouse or registered partner and dependent children under the age of 25 living in the same household as the Management Board member are entitled as joint and several creditors to continued payment of the agreed Management Board remuneration for the month of the death and the following six months.

-13. Remuneration Report
+13. REMUNERATION REPORT

-The Management Board and the Supervisory Board of Klöckner & Co SE additionally prepare an annual report on remuneration granted and owed by the Company and its affiliated companies to each individual current or former member of the Management Board and of the Supervisory Board in the last fiscal year.
+The Management Board and the Supervisory Board of Klöckner & Co SE, in accordance with the stipulations of Section 162 AktG, additionally prepare an annual report on remuneration granted by and due from the Company and its affiliated companies to each individual current or former member of the Management Board and of the Supervisory Board in the last fiscal year.
 This Remuneration Report is audited by the auditor and submitted to the Annual General Meeting of the Company for approval.